 Example: For the latest tax year, your sole proprietorship had net income of $200,000.
 The $200,000 in net income is distributed to you personally, and you’ll pay 5% tax on that income on your individual state tax return.

-For further guidance on Utah’s corporate income tax and franchise tax, check the State Tax Commission website.
+For further guidance on Utah’s corporate income tax and franchise tax, visit the Utah State Tax Commission.
 For information on business-related taxes in other states, check Nolo’s 50-State Guide to Business Income Tax.
 And, if you’re looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).

 Updated June 13, 2018